paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P2 - Build a Portfolio Site/README.md

 ## Link to the project

-You can find all the files of my project here [downloaded here](https://github.com/paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/tree/master/P1%20-%20Movie%20Trailer%20Website).
-Here you can view [my portfolio website](http://htmlpreview.github.io/?https://github.com/paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/blob/master/1.%20Programming%20Fundamentals%20and%20the%20Web/P2%20-%20Build%20a%20Portfolio%20Site/index.html)
+All my project files can be  [downloaded here](https://github.com/paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/tree/master/P1%20-%20Movie%20Trailer%20Website).
+[Here](http://htmlpreview.github.io/?https://github.com/paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/blob/master/1.%20Programming%20Fundamentals%20and%20the%20Web/P2%20-%20Build%20a%20Portfolio%20Site/index.html) you can view my portfolio website.

 ## Design and used code

 Below you can find steps I took to create my portfolio website:

 1. Review Udacity design mockup and decide which additional sections should be added to my portfolio website design.
 2. Design high level portfolio on a piece of paper.
 I have separated the portfolio website in number of sections taking into the consideration that I will use Boostrap 4 grid system.
-This part was very important as I have discovered it's much easier to start writing code with concert high level design in mind.
+This part was very important as I have discovered it is much easier to start writing code with high level design in mind.
 3. Create index.html, style.css  and script.js files.
 4. Create high level a skeleton of the website including navbar, various sections (main, my skills and experience , projects and contact).
 5. Create responsive and collapsible navigation bar.
-Here I have used Boostrap 4 class navbar-collapse.
+Here I have used Boostrap 4 (class navbar-collapse).
 I split items on my navbar using nav-item class.
 After that I have added styling in style.css file (that included color of the navbar when static and while hovering and clicking on it).
 6. Add header section (htop class).
 Here I have added text and styled it using h1 and h3 headers.
 For h3 I have used google font Indie Flower which I have imported in the head using following code(For h4 I have used Domine Google font):
 ```html
 <link href="https://fonts.googleapis.com/css?family=Indie+Flower" rel="stylesheet">